 The most famous Turkish bath in Budapest is the Rudas Bath, initially built in 1566.
 A popular bath for tourists (and locals alike), I often notice newcomers lingering around, seemingly uncertain about what to do or how to use the pools.
 Here’s a circuit that I like to follow in this particular bath that will help you understand how to use it best.

-Four countries, three world capitals, and a slew of historic medieval strongholds, modern art museums and towering castle ruins along the way—oh, and did we mention the gorgeous wine country?
+Four countries, three world capitals, and a slew of historic medieval strongholds, modern art museums and towering castle ruins along the way—oh, and did we mention wine country?
 On our Danube River Cruise Biking trip, see the best of Mitteleuropa.DETAILED ITINERARY

 Start at the sauna and turn up the heat